MauricioRobayo/blog-hashnode/ck6k04als010ndfs1jg6gg5jo.md

 ## Currying

 But still, something doesn't seem right with the code.
 The `fetchWeather` and the `fetchIpinfo` functions are very similar.
 It's time for some [currying](https://javascript.info/currying-partials).

-We will remove the first argument of our `fetchData` function and make it return a new function based on that, so we can create as many `fetch*` functions as we need based on the endpoint provided:
+We can remove the first argument of our `fetchData` function and make it return a new function based on that, so we can create as many `fetch*` functions as we need based on the endpoint provided:

 ```js
 const fetchData = endpoint => async querystring => {